papersgpt/papersgpt-for-zotero/README.md

 **Compatible with ollama:**

-- If use ollama, please set Customized API URL to http://localhost:11434/api/chat in the selection of Customized.
+- If use ollama, just choose the Ollama in the Customized selection.
 The model name need to fill is consistent with the name in ollama.
-API KEY no need to fill.

 **Seamless Zotero Integration:**